emi-2205/KrunkerExtension/README.md

 # KrunkerExtension
-Google Chrome Extension that simplifies the "Server Find" process
+Google Chrome Extension that simplifies the "Server Find" process in krunker.io game